amanverma2009/coding-notes/React/README.md

 ## 📚 Topics Covered

 1. [Basics of React](./01_Basics.md) – what React is, why it’s used, JSX, and core features
+2. [Components and Props](./02_Components-and-Props.md) – types of components, props properties and more

 ## Official Docs